KANO Jigoro (1860 -1938)

 The 5ft 2in and 41kg Kano added his own ideas to his jiu-jitsu experience to develop a complete fighting system which personified "Maximum Efficiency with Minimum Effort".

-Judo was introduced to the Olympic programme at the 1964 Tokyo Games and since 1972 has featured in every Olympiad.
+Judo was introduced to the Olympic programme at the 1964 Tokyo Games and has been featured in every Olympiad since 1972.

 Kano’s official honours and decorations included the First Order of Merit and Grand Order of the Rising Sun and the Third Imperial Degree.